Organization Memberships

 For Invited Users

-To accept an organization invite successfully, the current code requires all of the following:
+To accept successfully, all of the following must be true:

 - you are signed in